WebDevSiDotCom/WebDevSiDotCom/README.md

 ## About Me

-- 🔭 I’m currently working on creating my portfolio with React, and working on a Golf app.
+- 🔭 I’m currently working on creating my portfolio with React, and working on a Golf app in my spare time.
-- 🌱 I’m also learning GraphQL and Firebase.
+- 🌱 I’m currently learning GraphQL and Firebase.
 - 👯 I’m looking to collaborate on world changing projects.
 - 💬 Ask me anything about Golf, it's my main hobby (Although I'm not much of a fan of watching it).
-- 📫 How to reach me: WebDevSi@pm.me - or check out my contact info below.
+- 📫 How to reach me?
+Check out my contact info below.

 ## Projects